+UPDATE: Due to the extreme price gouging with new home construction we are not available to build you a new home at this time!!
 Our wooded lots have an 800 square feet minimum requirement, but depending on the lot size, we can build you a larger home.
 We are planning to offer site-built luxury homes starting around $150K for the smaller footage requirement homes, including the land.

 If you would be interested in having Texas Tiny Homes custom design and build you a home on our Granbury lots this link provides information on how to get the process started.